KernFerm/Blackjack-Minigame-making-it-better-/README.md

 ***IF YOU GET THE FOLLOWING ERROR `python is not recognized as an internal or external command, operable program, or batch file` Watch This: https://youtu.be/E2HvWhhAW0g***

 ### Run
 If you have python and the packages you are good to go.
-Load up any game on your MAIN monitor and load into a game.

 1. (Windows Users) Open up either `PowerShell` or `Command Prompt`.
 This can be done by pressing the Windows Key and searching for one of those applications.